 A plan of management is an accepted concept in environmental law and can be used in a range of circumstances.
-This plan of management assists in addressing the amenity impacts on the neighbours and integrating the proposed development with the existing development in the street.
+This plan of management assists in addressing the amenity impacts on adjoining properties and to the immediate locality.

 The plan of management assists in addressing any adverse impacts on the amenity and characteristics of the established residential area.
-It provides a procedure to receive and resolve complaints.
+It provides a procedure to receive and resolve complaints and requires the appointment of a management agent who will be contactable 24 hours a day, 7 days per week (as far as practicable).